Does searching affect my credit score?

 📌 What you’ll find below

-📄 How states manage these records
+📄 How states protect and manage these records

 What Is Unclaimed Money?